-CERC met with the Ministry of Justice officials to discuss UNCAC implementation and Civil Society participation in the review process in the DR Congo
+CERC met with the Ministry of Justice officials to discuss UNCAC implementation and CSOs participation in the review process

 The Executive Director of the Anti-Corruption Research Centre, Mr. Heri Bitamala, and his Executive Assistant in charge of Advocacy and Policy Engagement, Mr. Musa Nzamu Jonathan met with the Ministry of Justice officials, on Friday 14 May 2021, to discuss UNCAC implementation and Civil Society participation in the review process in the DR Congo.